When you visit us in person

 If you have any questions about your arrival time, please contact us at firstname.lastname@example.org.CONTACT US

 - COVID-19 safety measures

-We ask that everyone visiting our theatre wears a mask for the entirety of their visit, and only remove it briefly to eat or drink.
-If you’re exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone – this isn’t a requirement but would help our Front of House team if you are able to display this badge so our staff know that your are exempt.
+Following current advice, we strongly recommend and request that you wear a face mask out of respect for other audience members and our companies and staff.
+If you are exempt from wearing a mask, you’ll be able to download a mask exemption badge for your phone – this isn’t a requirement but would help our Front of House team if you are able to display this badge so our staff know that your are exempt.
 You’ll also be offered a mask exemption sticker upon arrival.